-It was only earlier this month that my colleague, Paula and I were discussing online Counselling and how we could encourage some of our clients to try out this option.
+It was only earlier this month that my colleague and I were discussing online Counselling and how we could encourage some of our clients to try out this option.
 We could not have anticipated the timeliness of our conversation as online appointments have become a necessity.

 The necessity for online Counselling is two fold.
 We must first ensure the safety of our community but also remain available during what is likely to be the most difficult mental health challenge of our lifetime.

-Below is the conversation I had with Paula Reynolds, one our skilled therapists here at Limitless Wellness on Vancouver Island.
+Below is the conversation I had with, one of our skilled therapists here at Limitless Wellness on Vancouver Island.

 What has your experience been of online Counselling since you started to make this available to your clients?

 Answer: “I’ve found that all of my concerns were unfounded.
 In fact, my experience has been the exact opposite.
 The connection between myself and my clients has been as intact as though we were in the same room.
 Doing sessions online via Zoom has proven to be very easy and secure (Zoom is encrypted) and my clients have responded positively to this method of delivery.
 The other bonus is that I can work more extensive hours because of the convenience of online counselling, and I can now book clients with less waiting time, both in-between sessions and in-between the request and the session.
 My schedule is much more flexible overall.
 I actually helped a client on New Year’s eve with a last minute appointment.
 Online counselling opens up a whole new line of communication and Zoom makes it safe, easy, and convenient.”